Lumber Liquidators pays regulators $33 mln in flooring scandal settlement

-(Reuters) - Lumber Liquidators (LL.N) has agreed to pay U.S. regulators a $33 million penalty for making false statements to investors about the safety of its laminate flooring as part of a settlement announced on Tuesday.
+March 12 (Reuters) - Lumber Liquidators has agreed to pay U.S. regulators a $33 million penalty for making false statements to investors about the safety of its laminate flooring as part of a settlement announced on Tuesday.

 The company made false and misleading statements in early 2015 while responding to allegations that it was selling flooring that contained illegally high levels of formaldehyde, the U.S. Securities and Exchange Commission and the Attorney for the Eastern District of Virginia announced separately.
 Formaldehyde, used in making building materials, is a known carcinogen.